-Identify locations and replace worn out or missing delineators and green paint on bikeways in San Francisco on an annual basis.
-Maintenance of green and/or separated bikeways is an important component of ensuring a safe and attractive bicycle network in San Francisco.
-The SFMTA will determine a list of priority locations for facility maintenance by soliciting locations from key stakeholders such as the Bicycle Advisory Committee and SF Bicycle Coalition.
-Staff will field check requests and examine other locations where green pavement and safe-hit posts exist to determine the locations that are in most need of replacement.
+Identify locations and replace worn out or missing staff recommendations, and requests from the public delineators and green paint on bikeways in San Francisco on (e.g., 311) and elected officials. an annual basis.
+Maintenance of green and/or separated bikeways is an important component of ensuring a safe ST048: Program: Short-term Bike Parking and attractive bicycle network in San Francisco.
+The Annual program to site, legislate and install short-term SFMTA will determine a list of priority locations for facility bicycle racks throughout San Francisco.
+Project includes maintenance by soliciting locations from key stakeholders responding to requests for racks and proactive siting of such as the Bicycle Advisory Committee and SF Bicycle racks in under-served locations.
+The project will meet or Coalition.
+Staff will field check requests and examine exceed the SFMTA's goal of installing at least 600 new other locations where green pavement and safe-hit posts bicycle racks per year.
+Installation will be performed by exist to determine the locations that are in most need of SFMTA Shops using existing inventory of racks. replacement.